Tgemayel/Nooga-Startups/Readme.md

 The easiest way is to submit a [pull request](https://github.com/Tgemayel/Nooga-Startups/pulls).
 Tweet [@NoogaStartups](http://twitter.com/noogastartups) if you need help.

+When submitting your [pull request](https://github.com/Tgemayel/Nooga-Startups/pulls), make sure your image is 600x400 to keep all images consistent in size.

 Please note that at this time we are only looking for product-focused tech startups featuring a website our users can visit to learn more.

 For those new to GitHub (we've all been there):